csmdemo/LeadTracking-Acceptance-Tests/README.md

 * **LeadTracking.Tests.Core** - Contains common helpers for testing, including test data and setup of a mock repository for ServiceInquiry entities.
     *Note*: The solution does not use real data persistence, instead a mock repository is created and data is stored in memory.
 *   **LeadTracking.Acceptance.Tests** - This project contains the SpecFlow tests.
 This project is the driving motivation for the demonstration, and should be of most interest.

+[SpecFlow] allows us to define feature tests, which are based on user stories.
+Features are broken down into scenarios which define the actual accteptance test, using a vocabulary commonly used for acceptance test (Given-When-Then).

+In this example, we start with the following user story

+*As a sales rep*
+*I want to record and inquiry*
+*So that I can to sell services*

+We then define our acceptance test using the (Given-When-Then) format.
+In this example, the acceptance test we use on a high level is

+*Given a person communicates with me about services* *When I record their information*
+*Then I can reference the Inquiry record I saved*

 [![N|Solid](https://cldup.com/dTxpPi9lDf.thumb.png)](https://nodesource.com/products/nsolid)